 24. The APRA-as-supervisor model is a more far-reaching model of regulatory integration.
 It could result in further compliance cost savings for some banks, but these are likely to be modest and unlikely to be fully passed on to New Zealand customers.
 Under this approach, which would see APRA as the sole supervisor of Australian-owned banks in New Zealand, the RBNZ's local incorporation and outsourcing policies would likely be removed.
 The Australian authorities would determine the appropriate response to a crisis or failure situation involving the New Zealand banks that it supervises.

 25. With a view to protecting New Zealand's interests, Australia has offered to:

-· include New Zealand representation on the Australian Council of Financial Regulators3; and
+- include New Zealand representation on the Australian Council of Financial Regulators

 26. I have some concerns with the APRA-as-supervisor model.
 These include:

-· the potential for such a system to create a non-level playing field for the smaller New Zealand and other foreign-owned banks; and
+- the potential for such a system to create a non-level playing field for the smaller New Zealand and other foreign-owned bank

 27. My main concern is that relinquishing control over crisis and failure management of New Zealand banks is unlikely to be in New Zealand's best interests.
 Although cross-border spillovers in a crisis situation are likely to be high due to the reputational effects of a major banking failure, there may be some instances when New Zealand and Australian interests diverge.
 This may occur if, for example: an economic shock places stress on the financial system in one country but not the other; or for political or commercial reasons a regulator places higher priority on restoring the Australian operations of a failed bank at the expense of the New Zealand operations.